 Caution: An explanation should accompany your code (at least for now)

-Since QR Codes are still relatively new (and some people have no idea what they are - especially those without smart phones), you’ll need to provide a brief explanation with your QR Codes:
+Since QR Codes are still relatively new, you’ll need to provide a brief explanation with your QR Codes:

 1. Let customers know that they will need a code reader on their smart phone.